 Are nurse sharks dangerous to humans?

 What should you do if you see a nurse shark while swimming?
 Probably nothing.
-They are known to be harmless to humans.
+Nurse sharks are generally not aggressive and pose little threat to humans, but they can bite if provoked or disturbed.
 The few incidents where humans have been bitten have been caused by humans irritating the sharks while the sharks were minding their own business.
-So steer clear of them and they should leave you alone too.
+So steer clear of them, and they should leave you alone, too.